reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 #### 1. Vector Data
 **Vector data** is 2D tensor which shape is (samples, features).

-Most of tensors are vector data,
+Most of tensors are vector data, and in those datasets one data point can be encoded to vector, so that batch data would be encoded to 2D tensor. (= array of vector)
+Sample axis is the first, and feature axis is the second.

+Example: If a dataset contains information of 100,000 people on age, zip code, and salary - It can be s

+#### 2.

 ## The Gear of Neural Network: Tensor Operator